Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 \end{enumerate} \end{definition}

-Particular examples of subcategories of MonCat that are of interest are the subcategory obtained by restricting attention to 2-functors on a single category $\mathcal C$, which is a monoidal 2-category, and the subcategory of this that consists of pseudo-natural transformations and modifications on a trivial functor.
-This is a braided monoidal category, called the center of $\mac C$.
+Particular examples of subcategories of 2Cat(1) that are of interest are the subcategory obtained by restricting attention to 2-functors on a single category $\mathcal C$, which is a monoidal 2-category, and the subcategory of this that consists of pseudo-natural transformations and modifications on a trivial functor.
+This is a braided monoidal category, called the centre of $\mac C$.
 Further examples arise when the monoidal categories $\mathcal C$ have more structure.
-The example of a subcategory, in which all objects are pivotal categories is discussed in Section \ref{sec:examples}.

 Other important examples of Gray categories are Gray groupoids, which are obtained from 2-crossed modules \cite{KP} and, more generally, Gray categories obtained from the strictification of tricategories.